halaaltahleh/reading-note/read6a.md

 Function **arguments** are the values received by the function when it is invoked.

-Inside the function, the arguments (the parameters) behave as local variables
+Inside the function, the arguments (the parameters) behave as local variables **Function Return**
+When JavaScript reaches a return statement, the function will stop executing.